railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 To illustrate the export of data, you can follow the steps below to export information on a specific partner using the web client:

 #.
 In Open ERP, select :menuselection:`Partners --> Partners` to show a list of partners.
 Search
    for a specific :guilabel:`Name` (here, \ ``Black``\   to display only the one line.

 #.
 Click :guilabel:`Export` to bring up the :guilabel:`Export Data` dialog box.

 #.
 All of the fields available are shown in the :guilabel:`All fields` section to the left – that corresponds
    to all of the fields visible on the form, including all of the fields that come from links to other tables in the underlying database.

 #.
 Select the fields that interest you by adding them to the :guilabel:`Fields to Export` section
    using the :guilabel:`Add` button.

 #.
 Click :guilabel:`Export` to export a CSV file or, if your client is on a Windows PC, you have the
    option of opening the data in a Microsoft Excel spreadsheet.
 The data is exported in a table similar to the one below.

 .. csv-table::  Partner data in the exported file
    :header: "","Column A","Column B","Column C","Column D"
    :widths: 5,10,10,10,10
+   :align: center

    "Line 1","Name","Categories/Category name","Contact","Salesman"
    "Line 2","Black Advertising","Silver","George Black","Administrator"